saptarshibasu/aws-study/README.md

 * **Sticky session** - required if the ec2 instance is writing a file to the local disk.
 Traffic will not go to other ec2 instances for the session
 * **Cross zone load balancing** - If one AZ does not receive any traffic
 * **Path Patterns** - Allows to route traffic based on the URL patterns
+* The VPC and subnets need to be specified during configuration

 ## Auto Scaling Group